Alaska Packing List | Great Alaskan Grizzly Itinerary

 - Insect repellent and anti-itch ointment

-— Repellents containing DEET are the most effective against mosquitoes, but please be aware that DEET is a very strong ingredient that can damage plastics, clothing and equipment.
+— Repellents containing DEET are the most effective against mosquitoes, but please be aware that DEET is a very strong ingredient that can damage plastics, clothing

 - Sunscreen and lip balm (at least SPF15)